 My Favorite Book: A Writing Contest for Oklahoma Students

-Here’s some interesting news for Oklahoma students, especially those who are book lovers: The Oklahoma Department of Libraries is offering cash prizes to students who win first, second and third places in the My Favorite Book contest!
+Here’s some interesting news for Oklahoma students, especially those who are book lovers: The Oklahoma Center for the Book, part of the Oklahoma Department of Libraries, is offering cash prizes to students who win first, second and third places in the My Favorite Book contest!
 Entries will be accepted from Oct.
-15-Dec.
-17.
+10-Dec.
+16.

 Finding a Favorite Book